Blog Posts

 IT Workflow Automation Software Types

 Today, there is not a specific category of "workflow automation" that is recognized by Gartner.
-Rather, Gartner sees workflow automation being part of many different types of software tools.
+Rather, Gartner sees workflow automation as part of many different types of software tools.
 As such, many different types of software vendors offer different flavors of workflow automation.

 The two major categories where Gartner sees workflow automation are: